klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 ## 9.1 Introduction

 Having examined AI's direct impact on organizational models, structures, communication, and estimation in the previous chapter, this chapter shifts focus to the human, theoretical, and practical dimensions of adapting to AI integration.

+While Chapter 8 analyzed the structural and process changes that AI brings to organizations, this chapter examines how individuals experience and adapt to these changes.
+Our focus moves from organizational architecture to human adaptation, exploring questions of professional identity, psychological experience, skill development, and practical implementation approaches centered on human needs.

-We will explore the evolving skill requirements and roles within AI-augmented organizations, the dynamics among stakeholders, relevant theoretical frameworks for understanding these shifts, and insights gleaned from real-world case studies of AI adoption.
+We will explore the evolving skill requirements and roles within AI-augmented organizations, the dynamics among stakeholders, relevant theoretical frameworks for understanding these shifts from a human-centered perspective, and insights gleaned from real-world case studies that highlight the human experience of AI adoption.

+This complementary perspective acknowledges that successful AI integration requires attention to both organizational structures (Chapter 8) and human adaptation (Chapter 9).
+By examining how individuals perceive, experience, and respond to AI integration, we can develop more comprehensive approaches that address both the technical and human dimensions of this transformation.

 ## 9.2 The Evolution of Skills, Roles, and Stakeholder Dynamics